 There have been some violent incidents associated with the Ebola outbreak.
 You should avoid any demonstrations or large gatherings of people.

-If you’re travelling to the UK within 21 days of a visit to Liberia or any other Ebola-affected country, you should make yourself known to UK Passport Control to be screened.
+If you’re travelling to the UK within 21 days of a visit to any other Ebola-affected country, you should make yourself known to UK Passport Control to be screened.
 For further details about the screening process, see the Public Health England website.

 If you’re concerned that you might have been exposed to, or showing symptoms of Ebola, you should seek immediate medical advice.
 If you’re in the UK call NHS on 111.

 The small British Embassy in Monrovia can only offer limited consular assistance.

 There is a low threat from terrorism.
 See Terrorism

 Take out comprehensive travel and medical insurance before you travel.